lukashalim/Notes/Data Mining 3, Class 4.md

 - Model Comparison in Enterprise Miner
  - Important to keep your goals in mind: are you trying to make decisions?

+- K-G statistic
+ - Compares maximum vertical distance between two curves.
+General test to see whether two distributions are the same.